 In 1965, NPH USA (then Friends of Our Little Brothers) was incorporated in Arizona to support NPH.
 Four years later, Our Little Brothers and Sisters, Inc. was established in Virginia also to raise funds for NPH.
 It later established fundraising offices in Europe as well as Canada.
 Affiliated but separate NPH USA fundraising organizations were subsequently formed in Minnesota (1986), Washington (1988) and Illinois (1999).
 On July 1, 2005, the fundraising offices in Arizona, Illinois, Minnesota, and Washington became regional offices of the national organization – NPH USA.
 In addition, new regional offices were formed in Miami, Florida, and Washington, D.C., which were made possible by the fundraising support of Our Little Brothers and Sisters.

 Thanks to the financial support from NPH USA, the NPH family has continued to grow, too.
-Through our partnership we have rescued and raised more than 18,000 boys and girls throughout Latin America and the Caribbean.
+Through our partnership we have rescued and raised thousands of boys and girls throughout Latin America and the Caribbean.
 Today, NPH has homes in Bolivia, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua and Peru.

 The needs are much greater than they were in 1954.
 Issues of poverty, homelessness, HIV/AIDS, and overall unhealthful and dangerous conditions in Latin American countries make our work more important than ever.
 13.4 million children have been orphaned by HIV/AIDS.
 This year in Guatemala alone, this epidemic will orphan over 32,000 children.
 About 1 million children are exploited annually in the multibillion-dollar sex industry.
 Approximately 246 million children are engaged in exploitative child labor.
 75% of them are in hazardous environments.
 40 million orphaned and abandoned children live in extreme poverty in Latin America alone.